About Grainger County

 8 College Street, Rutledge, TN 37861

 The geography is characterized by rolling hills, agricultural valleys, and significant water access via Cherokee Lake, which was created by the Tennessee Valley Authority and serves as both a recreational attraction and flood control measure.
 Major landmarks include Bean Station, a historic crossroads dating to pioneer times, and numerous Civil War sites.
-The county's economy has traditionally been based on agriculture, particularly cattle and tobacco farming, though tourism related to Cherokee Lake has grown significantly.
+Grainger County's economy has traditionally been based on agriculture, particularly cattle and tobacco farming, though tourism related to Cherokee Lake has grown significantly.

 Sheriff, Police & Law Enforcement